-11. The nurse is trying to give a liquid medication to a $2\frac{1}{2}$ -year-old child and notes that the medication has a strong taste.
-Which technique is the best way for the nurse to give the medication to this child?

-- A. Give the medication with spoonfuls of sherbet. - B. Add the medication to the child's bottle. - C. Tell the child you have candy for him. - D. Add the medication to a cup of milk.
+- 11. The nurse is trying to give a liquid medication to a $2\frac{1}{2}$ -year-old child and notes that the medication has a strong taste.
+Which technique is the best way for the nurse to give the medication to this child? - a.
+Give the medication with spoonfuls of ice cream. - b.
+Add the medication to the child's bottle. - c.
+Tell the child you have candy for him. - d.
+Add the medication to a cup of milk.